View Additional Course Information:

 School: Bachelor's Program for Adults and Transfer Students

 Permission Required: No

-In his stirring “Beyond Vietnam” speech delivered at Riverside Church in New York City in April 1967, Martin Luther King, Jr. proclaimed, “Somehow this madness must cease.”
-Despite a common belief concerning the “madness” of war, war has been one of the constants of human history.
-This course examines the genre of the war novel and the war film, considering lived experience in the context of culture, history and politics.
-We study classical narratives, war and anti-war films, art, poetry, memoirs, and letters from the front.
-In our reading of modern “war stories,” we explore constellations of madness and themes of gender and patriarchy, “love and war,” trauma and suffering, and individual and collective memory.
-The course takes a comparative perspective, covering American, French, German and Spanish works.
-Readings include Hemingway’s A Farewell to Arms (1929), Manuel Rivas’ The Carpenter’s Pencil: A Novel of the Spanish Civil War (2002), Virginia Woolf’s Three Guineas (1938), Marguerite Duras’ The War: A Memoir (1944), and memoirs and letters treating the recent Iraqi war.
-Films include Jean Renoir’s Grand Illusion (1937) and Alain Resnais’ Hiroshima mon amour.
-Artworks include cubist, expressionist, and surrealist work.
+In his stirring "Beyond Vietnam" speech, delivered at Riverside Church in New York City in April 1967, Martin Luther King Jr. proclaimed, "Somehow this madness must cease."
+Despite general agreement on the "madness" of war, it is one of the constants of human history.
+This course examines the genre of the war novel (and the war movie), considering lived experience in the context of culture, history, and politics.
+We study classical narratives, war and antiwar films, art, poetry, memoirs, and letters from the front.
+In our reading of modern war stories, we explore constellations of madness and themes of gender and patriarchy, love and war, trauma and suffering, and individual and collective memory.
+The course takes a comparative perspective, covering American, French, German, and Spanish novels: Hemingway's A Farewell to Arms (1929), Manuel Rivas' The Carpenter's Pencil: A Novel of the Spanish Civil War (2002), Virginia Woolf's Three Guineas (1938), Marguerite Duras' The War: A Memoir (1944), and memoirs and letters treating the current war in Iraq.
+We also discuss films, including Jean Renoir's Grand Illusion (1937) and Alain Resnais' Hiroshima mon amour, and cubist, expressionist, and surrealist art.